A budget you can stick with: the Anti-Budget

 Make sure you allow for something random in your budget every month.
 Something always breaks, or if you’re really (un)lucky you get to replace all four tires at the same time.

 Get ready for it: automate.

-If you have high interest debt (let’s say 7% or higher) set up an automatic payment to pay it down.
+If you have high interest debt (think credit cards or a high interest car loan) set up an automatic payment to pay it down.
 Don’t just pay the minimum payment.